Reviews of Daughter Unbound

 Daughter Unbound was written by my dear friend Heather Jefferson.
 So I know that I do not seem like a reliable source for a review of her memoir.
 But please believe me when I tell you that is a compelling, honest, heartfelt, painful and beautiful description of Heather’s lifelong journey with a mother that was very often not loving, nurturing, generous or motherly.

 Heather struggles to figure out how she fits into a world where she has grown up being blamed by her mother.
 Blamed for the difficulties in her parents’ marriage, her mother’s depression and unhappiness, and often just blamed as an excuse for her mother to vent her anger.
+But Heather thrives.
+As a wife, a mother, a friend, an inspirational yoga teacher and a writer.

 Following along on Heather’s journey as she struggles and learns to overcome her rollercoaster relationship with her unpredictable and often cruel mother is spellbinding.
 Heather’s journey to healing is impressive and powerful.
+Though the subject matter is heavy, Heather’s optimism shines through.

 The book is hard to put down."